MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: Learning Statistics for Permutation Tests

 \textbf{Our Proposal.} In two-sample testing we propose to use a statistic \(\tau_{\theta}\) parameterised by some \(\theta\), where \(\theta\) is fixed for all permutations, but depends on the data in an \emph{unsupervised} or \emph{permutation-invariant} way.
 Specifically, we allow such a parameter to depend on \(\langle \sZ \rangle \coloneqq \{Z_1, \dots, Z_{n+m}\}\), the \emph{unordered} combined sample.
 Since our tests will not depend on the internal ordering of \(\sX\) and \(\sY\) (which are assumed i.i.d. under both hypotheses), the only additional information contained in \(\sZ\) over \(\langle \sZ \rangle\) is the \emph{label} assigning \(Z_i\) to its initial sample.
 This is justified since \(\langle \sZ \rangle = \langle \sigma \sZ \rangle\) for all \(\sigma \in \mathfrak S_{n+m}\), so setting \(\tau(\sZ) = \tau_{\theta(\langle\sZ\rangle)}(\sZ)\) gives a fixed \(\theta\) and statistic for all permutations to use in \Cref{th:hemerik-goeman}.
 The information in \(\langle \sZ \rangle\) can be used to fine-tune test parameters for any test fitting this setup.
 This solves both the computation and scaling issues mentioned above.

-The above also provides a first formal justification for the use of the median heuristic in \citet{gretton2012}, since it is a permutation-invariant function of the data.
+The above provides a first formal justification for the use of the median heuristic in \citet{gretton2012}, since it is a permutation-invariant function of the data.
 However, a far richer set of possibilities are available even when restricting ourselves to these permutation-free functions of \(\sZ\).
-For example, we can use any unsupervised or self-supervised learning method to learn representations for use as the input to an MMD-based test statistic, while paying no cost in terms of calibration and needing to train such methods only once.
+For example, we can use any unsupervised or self-supervised learning method to learn representations to use as the input to an MMD-based test statistic, while paying no cost in terms of calibration and needing to train such methods only once.
 Given the wide variety of methods dedicated to feature extraction and dimensionality reduction, this opens up a huge range of possibilities for the design of new and principled two-sample tests.
-Pointing out this powerful and widely-applicable possibility represents one of our most practical contributions.
+The simplicity and generality of our proposal might lead one to expect that this idea has been used before, but it has not to our best knowledge, underlined by the fact that the median heuristic has been widely used without such justification when one follows from this method.
+This potentially powerful and widely-applicable possibility represents one of our most practical contributions.